 - There are no nationality restrictions surrounding registration on the Electoral Roll.

 - Once you are on the electoral roll, make sure your details are updated whenever you move house.

-- With effect from the 1st May 2016, 38 Deputies will be elected to to sit in and represent the populations of Guernsey, Herm and Jethou from seven Electoral Districts .
-Each District elects five or six Deputies depending on their size.
+- Since the 1st May 2016, 38 Deputies are elected to sit in and represent the populations of Guernsey, Herm and Jethou from seven Electoral Districts .
+Each District elected five or six Deputies depending on their size.
 As a voter, you do not need to use all five or six votes if you do not want to.

 - Any person on the Electoral Roll for a particular District may vote at any polling station in that District or may choose to vote by post.

 - In Guernsey, the details on the Electoral Roll are not supplied to credit reference agencies.
 To prove that you are one the Electoral Roll, you may request confirmation of your registration from the Electoral Roll Office by completing the form available for download on this page.